Azure/azure-powershell/src/ResourceMover/docs/Remove-AzResourceMoverMoveResource.md

 ## DESCRIPTION
 Deletes a Move Resource from the move collection.
+**The 'Remove-AzResourceMoverMoveResource' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.**

 ## EXAMPLES

-### Example 1: Remove one Move Resource from the Move Collection.
+### Example 1: Remove one Move Rresource from the Move Collection.
 ```powershell
 Remove-AzResourceMoverMoveResource -ResourceGroupName "RG-MoveCollection-demoRMS" -MoveCollectionName "PS-centralus-westcentralus-demoRMS" -Name "psdemorm-vnet"
 ```